saviviro/sstvars/README.md

 - Lanne M., Virolainen S. 2024.
 A Gaussian smooth transition vector autoregressive model: An application to the macroeconomic effects of severe weather shocks.
 Unpublished working paper, available as .
+- Virolainen S. 2024.
+Identification by non-Gaussianity in structural threshold and smooth transition vector autoregressive.
+Unpublished working paper, available in ArXiv.